Friday the 13th (1980 film): Development

-Friday the 13th was produced and directed by Sean S. Cunningham, who had previously worked with filmmaker Wes Craven on the film The Last House on the Left.
-Cunningham, inspired by John Carpenter's Halloween, wanted Friday the 13th to be shocking, visually stunning and "[make] you jump out of your seat."
-Wanting to distance himself from The Last House on the Left, Cunningham wanted Friday the 13th to be more of a "roller-coaster ride."
+Friday the 13th was produced and directed by Sean S. Cunningham, who had previously worked with filmmaker Wes Craven on the film The Last House on the Left (1972).
+Cunningham, inspired by John Carpenter's Halloween (1978), wanted Friday the 13th to be shocking, visually stunning and "[make] you jump out of your seat."
+Wanting to distance himself from The Last House on the Left, Cunningham wanted Friday the 13th to be more of a "roller-coaster ride".

 The original screenplay was tentatively titled A Long Night at Camp Blood.
 While working on a redraft of the screenplay, Cunningham proposed the title Friday the 13th, after which Miller began redeveloping.
+Cunningham initially proposed the title Friday the 13th for a list of titles for his comedy film Manny's Orphans (1978).
 Cunningham rushed out to place an advertisement in Variety using the Friday the 13th title.
 Worried that someone else owned the rights to the title and wanting to avoid potential lawsuits, Cunningham thought it would be best to find out immediately.
 He commissioned a New York advertising agency to develop his concept of the Friday the 13th logo, which consisted of big block letters bursting through a pane of glass.
 In the end, Cunningham believed there were "no problems" with the title, but distributor George Mansour stated, "There was a movie before ours called Friday the 13th: The Orphan.
 It was moderately successful.
 But someone still threatened to sue.
 Either Phil Scuderi paid them off, but it was finally resolved."